CreativityNO/ObsidianStuffVault/Writing/Prac/PlotEvents/Whisper Arrives in City1.md

 ### Next Day
 - He goes around to figure out what he was going to do now.
 He decides that he should join an organization so that he would be given free stuff.
 He finds and attempts to join [[Mage Guild1]] but the [[Mage Guild Examiner]] saw Whispers talent and rejected him because of jealousy.
 Whisper returns to the inn in a fury.
 He enters The Dream and looked for the Mage Guild Examiners dream.
 He doesn't find it.
 ### The Hunters Guild
 - Unable to join Mage Guild1 Whisper is left with very few options.
 He chooses to join the [[Hunters Guild]].
-Whisper seeks out the Guild
+Whisper seeks out the Guild house to register.
+Whisper registers and soon leaves on his first assignment.